 Separation vs. Divorce: What is the Difference?

 Separation is different from divorce in many ways, primarily in that separation does not end the marriage.
 There are, however, many similarities between the two.
-Our attorneys are experienced in family law and can provide you with an overview of separation vs. divorce during a consultation at their East Brunswick, NJ, office.
+I am experienced in family law and can provide you with an overview of separation vs. divorce during a consultation at my East Brunswick, NJ, office.
 Either option you choose will have a major impact on your life, so it is important to have all the necessary information to make the best choice for you and your spouse.